cianconway/Personal-Flask/README.md

 ### Environment Setup

-Make sure you have python and flask installed
+-Make sure you have python and flask installed
-Clone the repo to your desktop somewhere
+-Clone the repo to your desktop somewhere
-Go to the base directory and run `python main.py`
-This is now a website at localhost:5000
+-Go to the base directory and run `python main.py` -This is now a website at localhost:5000

 ### Project Layout